 Mold spores are everywhere and their purpose is to aid in the breakdown and decay of organic matter.
-Before clean up Aztec Home Services can complete a mold and moisture evaluation on your home and provide guidance in moisture control, identify the type and mold species of the growth.
+Before clean up Aztec Home Services can complete a mold and moisture evaluation on your home and provide guidance in moisture control, identify the level of mold spores and the species of the mold growth.

 EPA’s Advice On Mold Growth

 According to the EPA, there is no practical way to eliminate mold spores from any indoor environment; moisture and humidity control will work to control the growth of mold.
 If you have growth, the first step is to fix the source of the moisture, plumbing leaks and roof leaks, improper site drainage and clogged gutters are the most common causes of moisture intrusion in residential housing.
-The recommended indoor humidity level is between 30 and 60%, which will decrease the potential for mold growth.
-Once the moisture intrusion has been remediated, remove and dispose of all contaminated material, including furniture.
+The recommended indoor humidity level is between 30 and 50%, which will decrease the potential for mold growth.
+Once the moisture intrusion has been remediated, remove all mold growth and dispose of all contaminated material, including furniture.